Explaining Concept Shift with Interpretable Feature Attribution: Datasets

-\paragraph{Diabetes 30-Day Readmission} The Diabetes 130-US Hospitals dataset, available through the UCI Machine Learning Repository (\url{https://archive.ics.uci.edu/dataset/296/diabetes+130-us+hospitals+for+years+1999-2008}), comprises 101,766 encounters of diabetic patients across 130 U.S. hospitals between 1999-2008 \cite{strack2014impact}.
-We fetch the data following TableShift's procedure \cite{gardner2023tableshift}.
 We define the source domain as 49,213 non-ER admissions (elective or urgent) with 25,196 readmitted patients, and the target domain as 24,402 ER admissions with 10,684 readmitted patients, with the binary classification task being prediction of 30-day readmission risk.

 \paragraph{COVID-19 Hospitalization} The COVID-19 cohort is part of the NIH All of Us Research Program \cite{all2019all}, a (restricted access) dataset containing electronic health records for 16,187 patients diagnosed with COVID-19 between 2020-2022.
 Features include demographic variables (age, gender, race), temporal indicators (diagnosis date relative to Omicron variant emergence), comorbidity status for 13 chronic conditions (diabetes, COPD), and diagnostic context (EHR vs. claims-based).
 We partition the data into three temporal groups: a source domain of 11,268 patients diagnosed prior to the beginning of 2022 with 2,541 patients hospitalized, a target domain of 2,219 patients diagnosed in January 2022 (early Omicron era) with 359 patients hospitalized.
 The binary classification task predicts hospitalization status (inpatient vs. outpatient).